freedxmgxd/Quimera/plan.md

 2015 (1)
 PRELIMINARY RESEARCH OF GAS TORCH IGNITION SYSTEM FOR THE HYBRID ROCKET MOTOR 2014 (1)
-Preliminary Research of the Hybrid Motor Properties for the Reentry Plat -->
+Preliminary Research of the Hybrid Motor Properties for the Reentry Plat

+Autor
+revisão
+aprovar

+-->